chemprop/chemprop/docs/source/tutorial/cli/mol_atom_bond.rst

 Constrained Prediction
 ----------------------

 Some atom and bond properties must sum to a molecule-level value, such as partial charges sum to molecular charge.
-These constraints are given as a csv file with the following format:
+These constraints are given to :code:`--constraints-path` as a csv file with the following format:

 .. code-block::